Frequently Asked Questions about BGAN Equipment and Services

 This network is comprised of four satellites owned by Inmarsat.
-These satellites are in stationary orbit around the planet so that no matter your location, you may connect with one of the satellites using any of the many BGAN terminals (link to BGAN coverage map).
+These satellites are in stationary orbit around the planet so that no matter your location, you may connect with one of the satellites using any of the many BGAN terminals (view BGAN coverage map).
 Only the polar regions are unable to connect because line-of-sight to the orbiting satellite isn’t possible.

 Services available through a BGAN terminal are high-speed internet, phone, fax, ISDN, SMS messaging/texting, and streaming services (the last of which are simply unshared internet channels used by video/news broadcasters for live video feeds).

 Inmarsat has been a leader of global satellite communications services for over 30 years.
 They license several manufactures to develop BGAN terminals that communicate with any of the orbiting Inmarsat satellites.
 Ground Control offers all available BGAN terminals, including one we manufacture called the MCD-4800, aka ‘The Football’.

 Ground Control.
 We’ve been a leader in mobile and portable satellite internet access since 2002.
 If there’s a problem, we’re your point of contact 24/7.
 Inmarsat itself does not sell direct to the public.

 Depending on the plan chosen, prices can be as low as $0.15 cents per megabyte transferred using the BGAN Standard+ unlimited plans.
 The high-priority BGAN routing plans costs about $5 per megabyte transferred.
 Ground Control has many BGAN service plans available and we recommend you email us or speak with one of our representatives to choose a plan right for your needs.